TFPITOT01 - Lightweight Pitot Tube with Integrated Differential Pressure Sensor

 How does the quadcopter’s pitch angle affect pitot tube measurements?

-A pitot probe only measures the airspeed component along its own axis.
+A pitot probe only measures the airspeed component along its axis.
 If the quadcopter changes its pitch angle during flight, the probe may not capture the full airspeed but rather its projection onto the probe’s axis.
-This can lead to underestimation of actual airspeed unless compensated.
+This can lead to an underestimation of actual airspeed unless compensated.

 How can I correct for pitch angle effects?